fernandobouchet/fernandobouchet/README.md

 - 🎓 I´m studyng a technical degree in programming.
 - 🔭 I’m currently working on personal and collaborative projects.
 - 💯 I’m improving my developer skills.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Next and Java.
 - 🤔 I’m looking for my first professional experience in IT.
 - 📫 How to reach me: [fernandobouchet@gmail.com](mailto:fernandobouchet@gmail.com)